fracalo/svg-contour/README.md

  - Decide how/if to ship the svgContour outside browser
  (currently the function is attached on window object)
  - ~~Breakup curve into smaller curve when too steep~~
- - Find ratio between steepness and offset size
+ - Find reasonable ratio between steepness and offset size
  - Define a [fill modes, and regions option](https://svgwg.org/specs/strokes/#SpecifyingStrokeAlignment)
  - Define behaviour on closed paths